BiTinerary/Win_DiskPartition_Dism_Imaging/README.md

 2: `DiskPart.txt` >> Formats Disk 0 into all standard Windows OS partitions.
 Preps drive for imaging.<br>
 3: `RunMe.bat` >> `Dism` command >> Writes `fake.wim`, within the same directory as RunMe script, to drive **C:\** as assigned in `Diskpart.txt`
+4: `bcdboot` >> command finalizes the drive and allows the OS to be bootable.